Marcell Ozuna Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Giants pitching staff ranks 18th in MLB.
+- The 8.7 strikeouts per nine innings compiled by the Giants pitching staff ranks 17th in the league.

 © 2023 Data Skrive.
 All rights reserved.